 - Christmas Hampers

-OVUC takes part in the Christmas Hamper program of all three Council of Churches (Canning, Kentville/NM, Wolfville)
+OVUC takes part in the Christmas Hamper program of the local Council of Churches.

-Since September 2015 with the help of two community health grants (Eastern Kings Community Health Grant and Eastern Kings Foundation Grant), OVUC provides free professional foot care on three half days a month for people in need.
-The sessions include healthy snacks, opportunity to get other support as needed, and a fresh pair of socks.
+Since September 2015 with the help of several community health grants, OVUC provides free professional foot care on three half-days a month for people in need.
+The sessions include healthy snacks, opportunities to get other support as needed, and a fresh pair of socks (if required).
 Volunteers are needed to assist with hospitality and registration of clients.

 Volunteers for MYF require a police records check and need to sign a confidentiality agreement.
 (Contact outreach committee for further information).

-The First and third Sunday service of the month, Outreach organizes the “Minute For Mission” (M&S)- a short story about how God is working through us in the world.
+Each Sunday during the school year, a reader presents the “Minute For Mission” – a short story about how God is working through us in the world.

 Donations to M&S will support the National Church and their projects.
 Every year, each congregation pledges a financial goal of donations to the M&S fund.